Interning while you study in Christchurch gives you a rewarding job experience with a wealth of long-lasting career benefits. You will:

 Additional opportunities for Experiential Learning exist through the University of Canterbury’s Centre for Entrepreneurship (UCE):

-- Students looking for a more sustained experience during their study abroad may enroll in the 4-credit BSNS290 course and be placed in an internship-like experience with a start-up.
-In their placements, students complete a 105-hour project.
-Weekly lectures and tutorials via UCE augment the student’s project work.
+- If you are looking for a more sustained experience during your time abroad, you may enroll in the 4-credit BSNS290 course and be placed in an internship-like experience with a start-up.
+In your placement, you will complete a 105-hour project.
+Weekly lectures and tutorials via UCE augment your project work.

-- Students looking for a shorter experience during their student abroad may apply to take part in one of UCE’s sponsored Student Challenges.
-If accepted, students become a part of a small team that works on a project intensively for a few days.
+- If you are interested in a shorter experience, you may apply to take part in one of UCE’s sponsored Student Challenges.
+If accepted, you will become a part of a small team that works on a project intensively for a few days.
 This may be part of a competition, with other student teams working on the same project.

 About the UC Centre for Entrepreneurship